simon-brooke/internationalisation/README.md

     (get-messages accept-language-header resource-path default-locale)

 Return the most acceptable messages collection we have given this accept-language-header.
-Do not use this function directly, use the memoized variant get-messages, as performance will be very much better.
+Use this function instrad of the unmemoized variant raw-get-messages, as performance will be very much better.

 * `accept-language-header` should be the value of an RFC 2616 Accept-Language header;
 * `resource-path` should be the fully-qualified path name of the directory in which message files are stored;